 - Upcoming Fellow in Focus: Join Dr Torsten Wollina and Professor Anna Chahoud (Department of Classics, TCD), to discuss Arabic manuscripts at Trinity Library from 1-2pm on 24 June 2020.
 Find out more here.

 - Exhibition: Why were Arabic Manuscripts Collected in 17th Century Dublin?
 View the exhibition on the collection of Arabic manuscripts at the Library of Trinity College Dublin here.

 - Trinity Library Blog Posts by Dr Torsten Wollina

 - Trinity Long Room Hub Marie Skłodowska-Curie COFUND Fellowship Programme

-- COVID-19 Crisis Blog (7 July 2020): Worship in a Time of Pandemic with Sahar Ahmed, Early Career Researcher at the Trinity Long Room Hub
+- COVID-19 Crisis Blog (29 October 2020): Gender and the Pandemic with Orlaith Darling, Early Career Researcher at the Trinity Long Room Hub

 - Digging into the Archives with Bill Emmott, chair of the Trinity Long Room Hub Governance Board

 - Professor Jane Ohlmeyer (School of Histories and Humanities) on celebrating the legacy of the 1641 Depositions

 - Professor Daniel Geary (School of Histories and Humanities) talks about the spread of white nationalism in recent Irish Times article